portertech/chef-recognizer/README.md

 EXAMPLES
 ========

-`examples` contains a Bundler Gemfile, Librarian Chef Cheffile, Vagrant Vagrantfile, and an example role to test and evaluate Recognizer.
+The directory `examples` contains a Bundler Gemfile, Librarian Chef Cheffile, Vagrant Vagrantfile, and an example role to test and evaluate Recognizer.